 Depending on the nature of the assignment, Gateway will conduct periodic review and assessment meetings to discuss provided services and make modifications as needed.

 Gateway International, LLC is dedicated to the principles of diversity and inclusion and is committed to increase diversity, equity, access, and inclusion in the international higher education space.
 Gateway strongly supports all activities related to affirmative action and equal employment opportunity.
 Gateway’s International Regulatory Compliance Solution will include recommendations if warranted to assist an institution with reviewing their global operations through the principles of diversity, equity, access, and inclusion.

-Gateway International Group has made the commitment to allocate 5% of revenue to support traditionally underrepresented student participation in international learning and engagement.
-We have designated the Fund for Education Abroad (FEA) as a recipient of funds gathered through Gateway’s Virtual Education Abroad Office.
+Gateway International Group has made the commitment to allocate 3% of all revenue to support traditionally underrepresented student participation in international learning and engagement.
+We have designated the Fund for Education Abroad (FEA) as a recipient of funds gathered through Gateway Education Abroad.
 FEA is a 501(c)3 non-profit organization that provides scholarships and ongoing support to students who are underrepresented in U.S. education abroad.

 Dr. Sandra Crenshaw is the Associate Provost and Accreditation Liaison Officer for Arcadia University in Glenside, Pennsylvania.
 As a scholar-practitioner in international higher education for the past 30 years, Crenshaw has gained executive and management experience in strategic planning and accreditation; curriculum development and effectiveness assessment, and building leadership capacity in nonprofit and higher education environments.